niplav/site/considerations_on_cryonics.md

 copies of the same person, and assume that only one emulation is being run (to avoid tricky problems in aggregation).

-To conclude, it seems like reuscitated cryonicists will on average live around 3410 years, although there is room for debate on this number.
+To conclude, it seems like resuscitated cryonicists will on average live around 3410 years, although there is room for debate on this number.

 	years_gain=3410